-Brainpick is an intelligence crowdsourcing app that minimizes researchers time and effort in data collection and processing, while provides a way for normal people to utilize their free time to earn money.
+Brainpick is an intelligence crowdsourcing app that minimizes researchers' time and effort in data collection and processing, while providing a way for normal people to utilize their free time to earn money.

-Both commercial and academic researchers can submit tasks on the platform and the system will automatically distribute micro-tasks to all users, for example, photo tagging, price estimation, questionnaire, sentiment of words, and so on.
+Both commercial and academic researchers can submit tasks on the platform, and the system will automatically distribute micro-tasks to all users, for example, photo tagging, price estimation, questionnaire, word sentiment, and so on.
 In exchange, users receive monetary rewards provided by either the submitters or sponsors.

-Researchers and data scientists in both the commercial world and academia have wasted a ridiculously huge amount of time, money and manpower on data collection, cleansing and processing.
-In fact, a survey reveals that data scientists spend 80% of their time on these tedious tasks instead of the value-adding parts of their duty, like modeling, algorithm design, test and evaluation, etc.
+Researchers and data scientists in both the commercial world and academia have wasted a ridiculously huge amount of time, money, and manpower on data collection, cleansing, and processing.
+In fact, a survey reveals that data scientists spend 80% of their time on these tedious tasks instead of the value-adding parts of their duty, like modeling, algorithm design, testing and evaluation, etc.

 At the same time, urban dwellers have also wasted countless hours on unproductive tasks like commuting and queuing.
-When they need to wait, most of them are just killing time by playing mobile games, watching junk videos or browsing social media newsfeed.
-Such phenomenon manifests the inefficiency of modern urban lifestyle.
+When they need to wait, most of them are just killing time by playing mobile games, watching junk videos, or browsing social media newsfeeds.
+Such phenomenon manifests the inefficiency of the modern urban lifestyle.

-What if everyday people can help researchers and data scientists to perform short tasks on their smartphone in exchange for micro-payment?
-Brainpick makes it possible by bringing these two groups of people together in a single platform.
-It is an intelligence crowdsourcing app that minimizes researchers time and effort in data collection and processing.
+What if everyday people could help researchers and data scientists perform short tasks on their smartphones in exchange for micro-payment?
+Brainpick makes it possible by bringing these two groups of people together on a single platform.
+It is an intelligence crowdsourcing app that minimizes researchers' time and effort in data collection and processing.

-Both commercial and academic researchers can submit tasks on the platform and the system will automatically distribute micro-tasks to all users, for example, photo tagging, price estimation, questionnaire, sentiment of words, and so on.
+Both commercial and academic researchers can submit tasks on the platform, and the system will automatically distribute micro-tasks to all users, for example, photo tagging, price estimation, questionnaire, word sentiment, and so on.
 They can then receive monetary rewards, either provided by submitters directly or sponsors of the request.
-By doing so, even average people can contribute to state-of-the-art research projects or help companies develop products that solves million people’s problems.
+By doing so, even ordinary people can contribute to state-of-the-art research projects or help companies develop products that solve problems for million of people.
 This is also the reason why we call the app Brainpick - picking the brain of the crowd.

 System and Architecture